Joonatan88/Data-analytics-for-strategic-planning-with-PowerBI/Analysis and methodology/README.md

 2. Data gathering, preprocessing and data model
 3. Data-analysis and visuals with PowerBI
 4. Results
+5. Conclusion

 ## 1. Information needs and business understanding
 - Client wanted to find clear market gaps in Finnish counties to invest in.
 Market gap was defined as: Counties where competition is low and demand for private healthcare service is high.
 For a prosperous investement the future of the county is also to be looked in.
+- Client wanted to understand the demographics of Finnish counties
 - Private healthcare can be expensive, which means we must target counties with higher income.
 It is also known that a need for healthcare increases with ageing.
 - Big part of private healthcares business comes from occupational health contracts with other businesses.
 - From these information needs I identified these spots to be derived from data: